archagon/archagon.net/_drafts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 Here, I have to diverge from my sources.
 In my opinion, the reducer/effect step ought to be split in two.
 Even though some RDT operations might be redundant for convergence, retaining every operation in full allows us to know the exact state of our RDT at any point in its history.
 Without this ability, relatively "free" features such as garbage collection and past revision viewing become much harder (if not impossible) to implement.
 Ergo, I posit that at this point in the pipeline, we ought to have a simpler **arranger** step.
 This function would perform the same kind of merge as the reducer/effect functions, but it wouldn't actually remove or modify any of the operations.
 Instead of happening implicitly, the previous simplification steps would be triggered in a more consistent and general way when space actually needs to be reclaimed.
 (More on that below.)

 The final bit of the pipeline is the **mapper** (RON) or **eval** (PORDT) step.
 This is the code that finally makes sense of the structured log.
 It can either be a function that produces an output data structure by reading the operations in order, or alternatively a collection of functions that directly interface with the structured log itself.
-In the case of string RDTs, the mapper might simply emit a native string object, or it might be an interface that lets you call methods such as `lenth`, `characterAtIndex:`, or even `replaceCharactersInRange:withString:` directly on the contents of the structured log.
+In the case of string RDTs, the mapper might simply emit a native string object, or it might be an interface that lets you call methods such as `length`, `characterAtIndex:`, or even `replaceCharactersInRange:withString:` directly on the contents of the structured log.

 <fig — mapper x 2>